kyverno/website/content/en/docs/Writing policies/writing-policies-mutate.md

         overlay:
           spec:
             containers:
-            # the wildcard * will match all containers in the list
+            # the wildcard * will match all containers
             - (name): "*"
               resources:
                 requests: